ngDocumentor/ngDocumentor/README.md

 ## Running Development server

-Run the command `ng serve` in the root of the project folder to run your dev server.
+Run the command `ng serve --open` in the root of the project folder to run your dev server.
 Navigate to `http://localhost:4200/` in the browser.

 Note: The app will automatically reload if you change any of the source files, when the development server is running.